 Keller performed the jet grouting work in a sensitive and congested environment without impacting or damaging numerous existing active utilities.

 The Clean Rivers Project is a system of deep tunnels, sewers, and diversion facilities designed to reduce Washington, D.C.’s combined sewer overflow during heavy rain events before it reaches the public waterways.
 The Division I Diversion Structure ties into existing utilities and diverts water to the main pumping station and it is then transferred to the Blue Plains Water Treatment Plant.
-Excavation for construction of the diversion structure involved installation of secant pile earth support through soft, compressible silts and clays with lenses of sand and gravel.
+Excavation for construction of the diversion structure involved the installation of secant pile earth support through soft, compressible silts and clays with lenses of sand and gravel.

-Keller provided a super jet grouting solution to: 1) strategically underpin and support the existing utilities during new tunnel section installation, 2) reinforce the soils around the earth support to provide additional passive resistance, and 3) minimize water flow into the excavation.
+Keller provided a super jet grouting solution to 1) strategically underpin and support the existing utilities during new tunnel section installation, 2) reinforce the soils around the earth support to provide additional passive resistance, and 3) minimize water flow into the excavation.
 Maintaining jet grouting spoil return can be challenging in clays and silts and is critical when jetting beneath existing structures and utilities.
 Keller implemented a jet grouting process customized for the site and subsurface conditions to avoid damage to the utilities.